suryadash/angular_task/README.md

 ## To run the angular application

 Clone or download the Repo.
-Run command npm install to install all dependencies.
+Run command "npm install" to install all dependencies.
 After that Run "ng serve --open" to compile and open the application in your default browser.

 ## Development server